Lahontan Gold Corp.: Lahontan Announces Warrant Acceleration

-Pursuant to the terms of the Warrants, the Company may acceleration the Warrants if the common shares (the "Common Shares") of the Company trade on the TSX Venture Exchange (or any such other stock exchange in Canada as the Common Shares may trade at the applicable time) at a closing price of CDN$0.35 or above per Common Share for a ten (10) consecutive trading day period (the "Acceleration Period").
-The Company hereby provides notice (the "Acceleration Notice") of the Acceleration Period covering the ten (10) trading days ended April 21, 2026, and that the Company is exercising its right to accelerate the expiry of the Warrants to 5:00 p.m.
-(Toronto Time) on June 3, 2026 (the "Accelerated Expiry Date").
+Pursuant to the terms of the Warrants, the Company may accelerate the Warrants if the daily volume weighted average trading price (or closing bid price on days when there are no trades) of the common shares of the Company (the "Common Shares") on the TSX Venture Exchange ("TSXV") is at least $0.24 per Common Share for a minimum of 20 consecutive trading days at any time after September 1, 2024 (the "Acceleration Period").
+The Company hereby provides notice (the "Acceleration Notice") of the Acceleration Period covering the twenty (20) consecutive trading days ended April 27, 2026, and that the Company is exercising its right to accelerate the expiry of the Warrants to 5:00 p.m.
+(Toronto Time) on May 18, 2026 (the "Accelerated Expiry Date").
 Any Warrants remaining unexercised after the Accelerated Expiry Date will expire and be of no force and effect.

 About Lahontan Gold Corp.